 Here’s how you remove ads and adware from web pages with a simple plug-in.
 This speeds up your web browsing because you’re downloading less material.
 There are roughly a billion active websites, and whichever ones you go to, I am positive that you aren’t going there for the ads.
 You’d never do that.
 No one likes ads.
 Ads distract from the information we are looking for when we visit websites in the first place.
 Worse than that, they slow things down, because they have to load (that is, they have to come to your Mac… Continue Reading How to Get Rid of Ads in Safari, Chrome, and Firefox on the Mac

+Update: SendLater is now part of MailButler, a subscription service, currently 6.50 Euros per month when you pay for a year at a time.
+Another way to send an email at a scheduled time: Mail Act-On, which is a USD $30 one-time payment.
 Let’s say you send a lot of emails after business hours, because that’s when you have time to do it, but you don’t want the recipients knowing you’re working so late.
-Or, maybe you want your emails to be at the top of your recipients’ mailboxes the next business morning rather than buried under other messages that came in after yours, as it would be if you send it at night.
-Or, maybe you want to be sure you remember to send a Happy Birthday email to your friend on the 29th of November but… Continue Reading Schedule Outgoing Emails on Your Mac with SendLater
+Or, maybe you want your emails to be at the top of your recipients’ mailboxes the next business morning rather than… Continue Reading Schedule Outgoing Emails on Your Mac with SendLater

 Thanksgiving is more than a week away, but Apple’s given iPad 2 and iPhone 4s owners something to be thankful for today: a fresh new iOS update, with performance improvements galore.
 It’s iOS 8.1.1, the best version yet, and if you’re on 8.anything it behooves you to get the iOS 8.1.1 update now. iOS 8.1.1’s release notes are a little on the vague side: “This release includes bug fixes, increased stability and performance improvements for iPad 2 and iPhone 4s.”
 Some have interpreted this to mean that the update is meant only for iPad 2… Continue Reading iOS 8.1.1 Update: Something to be thankful for